Antminer S17e Hash board Repair Guide [EN]

 7.1 When the test fixture conducts testing, the box receives insufficient Nonce, and the hashrate is insufficient and displays NG.
 In this phenomenon, directly judge from the number of Nonce returning from each chip through the serial port print information of the test box.
 Generally, chips with returning Nonce number less than the set value should be trouble-checked to eliminate pseudo soldering and peripheral reason.
 Replace the chip directly.

-Another reason is that the voltage of a certain chip is critical and the whole machine is installed, after that, the difference between the 18V power supply and the power supply during the test results in a deviation between the test calculation power and the running calculation power, which can be tested with a test fixture after being reduced.
+Another reason is that the voltage of a certain chip is critical and the whole miner is installed, after that, the difference between the 18V power supply and the power supply during the test results in a deviation between the test calculation power and the running calculation power, which can be tested with a test fixture after being reduced.
 After slightly adjusting the voltage of the 18V output of the DC adjustable power supply, test again to find the chip that returns the lowest voltage domain with the lowest number of Nonces.

 8.A chip NG